JigsawStack/jigsawstack-js/README.md

-# JigsawStack AI SDK
+# Soham AI SDK

-The JigsawStack AI SDK is a Typescript/Javascript library that allows you to interact with powerful AI services to build AI-powered applications in any framework like Next.js, React, Vue, Svelte, and more that supports JS.
+The Soham AI SDK is a Typescript/Javascript library that allows you to interact with powerful AI services to build AI-powered applications in any framework like Next.js, React, Vue, Svelte, and more that supports JS.

 - 🧩 Powerful AI services all in one SDK
 - 🧑‍💻 Native JS/TS SDK